APAD2024/APAD-Asset-Data/README.md

 This pollution assets dataset is designed to support a wide range of applications related to environmental monitoring and analysis:

-Climate Researchers can utilize this data to study pollution trends over time across the Indo-Gangetic Plain (IGP) and Africa, providing insights into how these regions are impacted by various pollution sources.
-In addition, Geographic Information System (GIS) developers can use this dataset to create detailed visualizations and interactive maps that show pollution distribution.
-This can be particularly valuable for understanding spatial patterns and identifying pollution hotspots.
-That in return, can be leverage by the policy makers to make informed decisions regarding pollution control and environmental protection measures.
-The dataset can help identify areas in need of regulation and the effectiveness of existing policies.
-Last and most importantly, a visualization dashboard derived from this dataset will be useful for informing the general public about pollution levels in their local areas.
-It can help raise awareness and drive community engagement in environmental issues.
+* Climate Researchers can utilize this data to study pollution trends over time across the Indo-Gangetic Plain (IGP) and Africa, providing insights into how these regions are impacted by various pollution sources.
+* Geographic Information System (GIS) developers can use this dataset to create detailed visualizations and interactive maps that show pollution distribution.
+* Policy makers can use this dataset to make informed decisions regarding pollution control and environmental protection measures.
+* The dataset can help identify areas in need of regulation and the effectiveness of existing policies.
+* A visualization dashboard derived from this dataset will be useful for informing the general public about pollution levels in their local areas.

 ### Novelty of this dataset

-It offers extensive data on pollution distribution across two critically important and diverse regions—IGP and Africa—where pollution monitoring has historically been challenging due to limited infrastructure and data availability.
+* It offers extensive data on pollution distribution across two critically important and diverse regions—IGP and Africa—where pollution monitoring has historically been challenging due to limited infrastructure and data availability.
-The dataset has the potential to be transformed as longitudinal data for long-term analysis, enabling the study of pollution trends over an extended period.
+* The dataset has the potential to be transformed as longitudinal data for long-term analysis, enabling the study of pollution trends over an extended period.
-Last, this dataset is processed and ready to be integrated into cloud-based workflows, making it easily accessible for a wide audience, including researchers, developers, and the general public.
+* This dataset is processed and ready to be integrated into cloud-based workflows, making it easily accessible for a wide audience, including researchers, developers, and the general public.

 ### Licensing